project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/94-robin-saluoks-and-kristjan-luha-building-the-biggest-farmers-union-in-the-world-already-covering-1m-hectares-on-1500-farmers.md

 ---
-title: 94 Robin Saluoks and Kristjan Luha, building the biggest farmers union in the world, already covering 1m hectares on 1500 farmers
+title: 94 Robin Saluoks And Kristjan Luha Building The Biggest Farmers Union In The World Already Covering 1m Hectares On 1500 Farmers
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-10-27)